Manu343726/Manu343726.github.io/portfolio.md

 Not C++ only, also CMake (bii is cmake based, so I achieved good cmake skills as needed to do the work), and Python by minor collaboration on the biicode codebase.
 Also ugly bash and python scripts...
 Check the CI setup of Boost above, it was quite challenging to trigger CI builds for the multiple Boost examples from one push from the main repository.
 I cannot wonder why Travis CI has no builtin support for this kind of setup.

+### By Tech

+Since September 2015 I'm working at [By Tech](http://www.by.com.es/), a Spanish firm specialized in acess control systems.
+This means I have been doing a looooot of low level stuff, writing communication protocols by means of modern C++ techniques (I'm so proud of this, I cannot believe such a thing worked...), firmware, etc; sharing my `-pedantic` way of C++ with the rest of the team.

+Now I'm so used to remotelly-debug ARM boards with GDB server that I completelly abandoned IDEs in favor of a full-of-awesome-plugins vim setup...
+I know, I should talk with a psychiatrist.

 ### "Academic" C++

-Biicode as way to jump into the C++ community, share my work within, and gain my "That crazy spanish in love with templates" reputation.
+Biicode was my way to jump into the C++ community, share my work within, and gain my "That crazy spanish in love with templates" reputation.
-At October 2014 I managed [a conference at C/C++ Madrid Meetup](http://www.meetup.com/es/Madrid-C-Cpp/events/205900412/) about C++ metaprogramming, Following with this topic (tmp), I will give another one at [Meeting C++ 2015 conference](https://meetingcpp.com/index.php/tv15/items/4.html) in Berlin this December.
-Also I'm planning to submit a talk proposal for the Spanish equivalent, [usingstdcpp](http://usingstdcpp.org/using-stdcpp-2015/), scheduled for November 2015.
+At October 2014 I managed [a conference at C/C++ Madrid Meetup](http://www.meetup.com/es/Madrid-C-Cpp/events/205900412/) about C++ metaprogramming, Following with this topic (tmp), I gave another one at [Meeting C++ 2015 conference](https://meetingcpp.com/index.php/tv15/items/4.html), this with practical use cases in mind (Check [this great post](http://vitiy.info/named-tuple-for-cplusplus/) by Victor Laskin).
+I also gave a talk on Concepts Lite [at usingstdcpp 2015](http://usingstdcpp.org/using-stdcpp-2015/programa-2015/concepts-lite/) (Spanish) that same year.

+Since February 2016 I'm a member of the Spanish body of the ISO C++ Standarization Committee.

 ### What about Java?